 As a MSR summer intern, I developed the prototype for the protocol and implementation for what became, after reworking by a cast of hundreds, Microsoft’s Advanced Streaming Format (ASF) and Windows Media Player.

 I have Ph.D.
 (1998) and M.S.
 (1996) degrees in Computer Science from the University of Rochester, a B.S.
 (1992) degree in Physics from the University of Utah, and an A.S.
 (1987) degree from what is now Dixie State University.

 While at the University of Rochester, I was part of Michael Scott’s Cashmere team developing fast Software Distributed Shared Memory (SDSM) systems on memory mapped networks.
 I also modified the GNU Compiler Collection Objective-C runtime to support full multi-threading.

 Before graduate school, I lead software development at a small start-up, Software Migrations, Inc..
 My greatest achievement at SMI was DPX, an advanced structure-mapping and data-migration tool.
 We rocked the tax-preparation software market by creating programs that automatically migrated tax records from one tax package to another.
 With just 5 people, we produced over 100 separate transfer programs each year and ate the lunch of everyone else in the business.
 It was an excellent experiment in leveraging automated software development tools.

 As an undergraduate, I contributed to the Linux 0.11 text console driver.
-Before that, I started programming in C as a teenager.
+Before that, I created graphics libraries, applications, and compilers in C as a teenager.